Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

-Besides GOES X-Ray flare, AIA flares are solar flares detected and characterized based on extreme ultraviolet (EUV) observations from the Atmospheric Imaging Assembly (AIA \cite{lemen2012atmospheric}) aboard the \textit{Solar Dynamics Observatory} (\textit{SDO} \cite{pesnell2012solar}).
-The detection process uses a peak-detection algorithm on binned AIA images, primarily in the 193 \AA wavelength, to identify the start, peak, end time, and approximate location of the flare.
-Basically, the AIA-flares detection algorithm detects flares as intervals of positive derivative and negative derivative around a local maximum~\citep{Martens2012}.
+Besides GOES X-Ray flare, AIA flares are solar flares detected and characterized based on extreme ultraviolet (EUV) observations from the AIA~\citep{lemen2012atmospheric} aboard SDO~\citep{pesnell2012solar}.
+The detection process uses a peak-detection algorithm applied to binned AIA images, primarily at 193\AA{}, to identify the start, peak, and end times and the approximate location of the flare.
+The AIA flare detection algorithm detects flares as intervals of positive derivative and negative derivative around a local maximum~\citep{Martens2012}.

-SolarSoft Latest Events\citep{Freeland2002} is another catalog that regularly detects and collects solar flare events.
-The catalog is primarily designed to assign spatial locations to GOES flare events by using the best available X-ray/EUV full-disk data.
-Since 2010, AIA 94\aa has been the primary data source, and currently, GOES-R series SUVI 93/94 \AA serves as a backup when AIA data is unavailable.
-It is independent of specific instruments (personal communications with Dr. Samuel Freeland).
+SolarSoft Latest Events {(hereafter referred to as the \texttt{SSW} flare catalog; \citealt{Freeland2002})} is another catalog that regularly detects and collects solar flare events.
+The catalog is primarily designed to assign spatial locations to GOES flare events using the best available full-disk X-ray/EUV data.
+Since 2010, AIA 94\AA{} has been the primary data source, and currently, GOES-R series SUVI 93/94\AA{} serves as a backup when AIA data is unavailable.
+It is independent of specific instruments.